BlackOclock/FormBook-SnakeKeylogger-Analysis/readme.md

-**1.Protocol Hierarchy was used to understand the structure of the traffic**
+**1.PROTOCOL HIERARCHY was used to understand the structure of the traffic**

 ![Protocol Hierarchy](images/protocol-hierarchy.png)